Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 ### **Requirement: Configure SSH for Git**

 The one-click updater **requires** SSH key authentication with GitHub.
-See previous README versions for the one-time setup guide.

 ### **Using the Updater**